fredemmott/HTCC/README.md

 # Quest Handtracking for DCS World

-This project emulates Oculus Touch controllers using hand tracking on Oculus headsets for the game DCS World.
+This project emulates mouse events in DCS using hand tracking on Oculus headsets.

 [OpenComposite] is required, and DCS World must be launched in SteamVR mode.

 ## Control mapping

-Hand tracking is used to emulate touch controllers with the following actions:

-- Index finger pinch: thumbstick aft ('left click')
-- Middle finger pinch: thumbstick forward ('right click')
-- Ring finger pinch: thumbstick left ('mouse wheel up')
+- Index finger pinch: left click
-- Little finger pinch: thumbstick right ('mouse wheel down')
+- Middle finger pinch: right click
-- All finger pinch: enable/disable

-These mappings are selected to fit well with DCS World's handling of Touch controllers.

 ## FAQ